adobe-apiplatform/user-sync.py/docs/Success Guide/setup_config_files.md

 - exclude: a user name or pattern.
 Any matching users are not removed
 - exclude_adobe_id:  this causes any account of type AdobeId to not be removed
 - These apply to the disable/removal/or deletion of accounts by User Sync
-- Note that Federated accounts that are not in the directory cannot log in anyway (because login is handled by the ID provider where the user is no longer listed)
+- Note that Federated accounts that are not in the directory cannot log in anyway (because login is handled by the ID provider and the user is no longer listed there)

 \*  Future feature

 ##### Logging

-User sync produces log entries that are printed to standard output and also written to a log file.
+User Sync produces log entries that are printed to standard output and also written to a log file.
 The logging set of configuration settings control details of where and how much log information is output.

 log\_to\_file turns the file log on or off.

 Messages can be on one of 5 level of importance and you can choose the lowest importance that will be included for either the file log or standard output log to the console.
 The defaults are to produce the file log and to include messages of level "info" or higher.
 This is the recommended setting.

 &#9744; Review the settings for logs and make any desired changes.